 - learning difficulties, which may be temporary or permanent

 epilepsy - a condition that causes someone to have repeated fits

 cerebral palsy - a general term for a set of conditions that affect movement and co-ordination

 - speech problems

 Children and young people should discuss the results of their hearing test with a paediatrician (a doctor who specialises in treating children).
 This should take place four to six weeks after you are discharged from hospital.
-If your hearing is severely affected, you may need to have cochlear implants (small devices that are inserted into your ear to improve your hearing).
+If your hearing is severely affected, you may need cochlear implants (small devices inserted into your ear to improve your hearing).

-Gangrenous tissue will need to be surgically removed (debridement).
-In the most severe cases, it may be necessary to amputate a whole body part, such as a:
+Gangrenous tissue will need to be surgically removed in a procedure called debridement.
+In the most severe cases, it may be necessary to amputate a whole body part such as a: